SchmidtCode/IMSim/README.md

-# Inventory Management Simulator
+# IMSim (Inventory Management Simulator)

 ## 👋 Introduction

 Welcome to the Inventory Management Simulator, a tool designed to give you hands-on experience managing a virtual inventory.
+This Simulator is designed to show how viewing items' PNA in terms of days from OP can be beneficial.

-Built using Dash and Python, this simulator allows you to add items, simulate their usage, and track their statuses over time.
+This siumulator is built using Dash and Python.
+The IMSim allows you to add items, simulate their usage, and track their statuses over time.
 The simulator aims to replicate the complexities and uncertainties that come with real-world inventory management, making it an invaluable tool for students, professionals, and anyone interested in learning about inventory management.

 ## 🚀 Getting started with this simulator